commanded/eventstore/guides/Cluster.md

         debug: false
       ```

     This is to ensure consistency during a network partition.
 The `static_quorum_size` setting defines the minimum number of nodes that must be connected in the cluster to allow process registration and distribution.
-If there are fewer nodes currently available than the quorum size, any calls to the `EventStore` will block until enough nodes have started.
+If there are fewer nodes currently available than the quorum size, any calls to the `EventStore` will return `{:error, :no_node_available}`.

 ## Automatic cluster formation